Black Works Studio Boondock Limited Edition

 Smoking experience

 From the first puffs, the Boondock announces itself with deep espresso bean flavor, unsweetened cocoa, and a surge of black pepper through the retrohale.
 Earth and a rich, almost bittersweet dark chocolate quality sit underneath the pepper, creating an immediate impression of density and purpose.
-The broadleaf wrapper’s natural sweetness begins to emerge after the initial spice settles, bringing a brown sugar and dried fruit quality that tempers the pepper and adds balance.
+The broadleaf wrapper’s natural sweetness begins to emerge after the initial spice settles, bringing raisin, dark fruit, and a brown sugar quality that tempers the pepper and adds balance.
+The Connecticut filler contributes a clean, bright sweetness that lifts the heavier broadleaf notes.

 Through the middle third, the profile opens and widens.
 Anise and clove appear as secondary spice notes that weave between the espresso and earth.
-Dark fruit, often described as plum or raisin, becomes more distinct, and a buttery creaminess enters the smoke that smooths out the texture and adds richness.
-Leather develops on the finish, and the retrohale shifts from sharp pepper to a smoother, earthier warmth with a sweet undertone.
-Body sits firmly in the medium full to full range, while strength tracks close behind, making this a cigar that demands attention without becoming aggressive.
+Dark fruit becomes more distinct, with raisin and plum leading the sweet side while leather and a buttery creaminess enter the smoke and smooth out the texture.
+The retrohale shifts from sharp black pepper to a smoother, earthier warmth with a sweet undertone.
+Body sits firmly in the full range, while strength tracks close behind, making this a cigar that demands attention without becoming aggressive.

 Who this cigar is for